alejandro-garf/Theta-Tau-New-Member-Project/README.md

 ## Project Overview

 Welcome to the Handheld Gaming Console project!
-This project aims to design and build a portable gaming console using a Raspberry Pi 4, capable of running retro games and providing a nostalgic gaming experience.
+In this project you will need to design and build a portable gaming console using a Raspberry Pi 4, capable of running retro games and most importantly staying within the Pokemon theme.

 ## Objective

 - Design and build a custom enclosure for the handheld gaming console using CAD software (SolidWorks) and 3D printing.
 - Integrate the Raspberry Pi 4 with a suitable display, battery, and control interface.
-- Develop and configure software to run retro gaming emulators on the Raspberry Pi 4.
+- Develop and configure software to run retro gaming emulators on the Raspberry Pi 4 (retroPie).
 - Ensure ergonomic design for comfortable handheld use.
+- Ensure it works and is playable.
+- Create a custom website and blog that documents the process of completing the project. (host for free on github pages)

-## Team Assignments
+## Team Assignments (Sample Example of split up responsibilities amongst majors)

 ### Design Team